aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 ## Install an ACK service controller with Helm (Recommended)

-The recommended way to install an ACK service controller for Kubernetes is to use [Helm 3][helm-3-install].
+The recommended way to install an ACK service controller for Kubernetes is to use [Helm 3.7+][helm-3-install].

 {{% hint type="warning" title="Use the correct Helm version" %}}
 Helm 3.7 introduced breaking changes to this installation guide.
-Be sure to install a Helm version that is greater than 3.0 and less than 3.7.
+Be sure to install a Helm version that is greater than or equal to 3.7.
 {{% /hint %}}

 [helm-3-install]: https://helm.sh/docs/intro/install/